designoneweb/auto-tweet-scheduler/README.md

 ## Features

 - Generate posts using ChatGPT by OpenAI
-- Approve or edit generated posts before scheduling
+- Edit and approve generated posts before scheduling
 - Schedule posts with customizable intervals
 - Automatically post scheduled content to Twitter